Moderate to Severe Psoriasis: Biologic Drugs

 Biologics can increase the risk of infection.
 Individuals who develop any sign of an infection such as a fever, cough or flu-like symptoms or have any cuts or open sores should contact their doctor right away.

-The impact of biologics on a developing fetuses or nursing infants is not known.
+The impact of biologics on developing fetuses or nursing infants is not known.
 Biologics should only be prescribed to pregnant or nursing women if there is a clear medical need.

 Common side effects for biologics include:

 - Respiratory infections

 These side effects are generally mild and in most cases do not cause individuals to stop taking the medication.